slomo/compil/doc/language_reference.rst

 Functions as values (closures)
 ------------------------------

-A lambda function may be used as value, an the later be executed.
+A lambda function may be used as a value, and be executed later.

 ::

-    (                           ;; call to function that is returned (                       ;; call to function that returns function (lambda (y)         ;; function that returns a fucntion (lambda (x)     ;; returned function
+    (                           ;; call to function that is returned (                       ;; call to function that returns function (lambda (y)         ;; function that returns a function (lambda (x)     ;; returned function
                     (+ y x)))
         2)                      ;; argument for x